 Below: The inflorescence panicle is tightly branched with separate clusters of flowers.
 The lower clusters tend to open flowers first.

 Below: 1st photo - The immature seeds.
 The spiral shape distinguishes these seeds from those of F. rubra where the seeds are not twisted.
 2nd photo - The leaf structure.
 Note the stipules at the base of the leaf stalk and the elm-like shape of the lateral leaflets, which gave the plant its species name of ulmaria.

 Below: The pair of large stipules at the base of the leaf clasp the stem.

 Below: 1st photo - The five white petals are abruptly narrowed to clawed bases.
 The stamens surround a central cluster of pale yellow pistils.
 2nd photo - The underside of the leaf is much paler in color and has a few fine hair.
 Lateral leaflets are stalkless.

-Notes: Martha Crone recorded planting this species in 1933 and 1934 and it was listed on her 1951 inventory of plants in the Garden at that time and presumably has been in the Garden ever since as it was also present on the 1986 census.
+Notes: Martha Crone recorded planting this species in 1933 and 1934 and it was listed on her 1951 inventory of plants in the Garden at that time and presumably has been in the Garden ever since as it is listed on all later census reports.
 Queen of the Meadow is an introduced plant to the United States from Eurasia and it has been noted in the wild only in St. Louis County in Minnesota, where it was probably a garden escapee.
 The Minnesota DNR and the U of M Herbarium consider the plant non-native and not present in the wild.
 In North America its range is limited to the upper Midwest, the northeast and the northeastern Canadian provinces.